 Pressure Cooker Steak Fajitas

-I've enjoyed cooking since I was a girl growing up in the Southwest, and I think fajitas are a great way to add some wallop to ho-hum dinner lineups.
-This simply delicious main dish is great if you're looking for something new to serve. —Janie Reitz, Rochester, Minnesota
+I've enjoyed cooking since I was a girl growing up in the Southwest, and I think fajitas are an easy way to add some wallop to ho-hum dinner lineups.
+This simply delicious main dish is an excellent option if you're looking for something new to serve. —Janie Reitz, Rochester, Minnesota

 Total TimePrep: 20 min.
 Cook: 5 min.